the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 The order of iteration is not only unspecified, but since Go 1.0 it is explicitly randomized.
 This was done because developers relied on the implementation detail of stable ordering.

 The last important detail about maps is that they are not safe for concurrent updates.
-It is a problem only when some gorutine updates the map.
+It is a problem only when some goroutine updates the map.
 If all goroutines just read from the map all is well.
 There was a lot of debate on this topic.
 Eventually the decision was to make map operations non-atomic for several reasons:

 - The overhead of making them atomic would hurt the performance of many programs
 - Often maps are part of a larger data structure that is already synchronized